Everything you need to know before tent camping with toddlers, including camping activities and essential toddler camping gear

 “If you’re able to, select a campsite that has barriers on at least three sides, whether these are actual fences or shrubs separating your site from the next.
 This will act as a natural gate of sorts and prevent your little one from trying to wander over to the next campsite.”

-Once you arrive at your campground, do a quick sweep of your area to ensure there are no hazards where your toddler can reach them, and especially check for poison ivy!
+Once you arrive at your campground, do a quick sweep of your area to ensure no potential hazards where your toddler can reach them, especially check for poison ivy!

 Consider Your Camping Mode

 The method of camping you and your family choose is also an important factor when planning a camping trip with your toddler.

 If you’re going to be tent camping, you’ll want a tent with more room instead of less.
 If you have older kids to consider too, consider a larger tent or tents with two separate areas so toddlers can nap on one side of the tent.

 Camping in an RV might be the easiest route to go in terms of space for your toddler to move around in and sleeping arrangements, but not everyone has this option.

 Remember, the best camp sites in national parks and state parks can book out months in advance, particularly if you’d prefer a group camp site with friends and family.